cybrxkhan/RICE-for-CK3/README.md

 # Regional Immersion and Cultural Enrichment (a CK3 Flavor Mod)

-## Latest Version: Version 1.6.2 "Wakhan" (Released 6/21/22, for vanilla patch 1.6.x)
+## Latest Version: Version 1.6.3 "Cantiga" (Released 6/30/22, for vanilla patch 1.6.x)

-**Newest Flavor Pack - Granada: Memories of the Alhambra**
+**Newest Flavor Pack - Galicia: The Way of Saint James**

 [**Discord**](https://discord.gg/9KuyXv2uZA) | [**Official Website**](https://cybrxkhansmods.godaddysites.com)

-_The Wakhan Corridor is a mountain valley that lies between the Pamir and Hindu Kush mountain ranges.
-Since ancient times, this remote mountain pass has facilitated the movement of peoples, armies, ideas, and faiths across Eurasia._
+_“Como poden per sas culpas os omes seer contreitos,_ _assi poden pela Virgen depois seer sãos feitos.”_
+_[“As people may be crippled through their sins, so may they_ _also be made healthy by the Virgin.”]_

+_Refrain from Cantiga 166 of the Cantigas de Santa Maria_

 RICE, or Regional Immersion and Cultural Enrichment, is a mod that adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
-The guiding philosophy of RICE is to keep a tight, focused scope that doesn’t change gameplay significantly, but adds more flavor across the world, especially for lesser-known places, peoples, and histories.
+RICE's guiding philosophy is to keep a focused scope that won't change gameplay significantly, but instead adds flavor across the world that is grounded in historical authenticity, especially for lesser-known places and peoples.

-RICE is designed with compatibility win mind, and technically compatible with most mods; I avoid editing vanilla files to prevent conflicts with other mods.
+RICE is designed with compatibility in mind, and is technically compatible with most mods; I avoid editing vanilla files to prevent conflicts with other mods.
 For example, new cultures are added via hidden events at game start instead of directly through province history.
 If you are a mod author or user and concerned about compatibiliy with RICE, don't hesitate to contact me on the forums or Discord!
 Also feel free to use my work in your mods - all I ask is that I am credited and (if possible) to give me a heads up.

 ## Current Flavor Packs